cr0/gradle-macappbundle-plugin/readme.md

 ### gradle-macappbundle-plugin [ ![Download](https://api.bintray.com/packages/cr0/gradle-plugins/gradle-macappbundle-plugin/images/download.svg) ](https://bintray.com/cr0/gradle-plugins/gradle-macappbundle-plugin/_latestVersion)

 Create OS X application bundles from Java projects using gradle.
-A JRE can optionally be included.
+A JVM can optionally be included.

 #### It's not my work, though...

 This is a fork of [gradle-macappbundle](https://code.google.com/p/gradle-macappbundle) by @crotwell.
 However, it differs in a few things:

 * Instead of providing two binary stubs (for Apple Java and Oracle Java) this version uses infinitekind's extended `JavaAppLauncher` which is available at [bitbucket](https://bitbucket.org/infinitekind/appbundler/).
 * **Now it's also possible to extend the classpath!** Oracle's version did not allow altering the classpath, in fact it always used the default `Java` folder within an app bundle.
 Using the new `JVMClassPath` property in `Info.plist` the classpath can include either single `jar`s or whole folders when the wildcard `*` is used.
-Of course, the contents of the `Java` folder within the bundle are also included.
+Of course, the contents of the (by default) `Java` folder within the bundle are also included.
 * Support for Apple Java has been removed since Apple stopped the development and recommends using Oracle's version.

 #### How to use